gchure/phd/src/chapter_01/section_03_evolutionary_adaptation.md

 biphasic growth curves in the mid 1940s.
 At this point in scientific history, the French vision of biology had taken a strongly finalistic and vitalistic turn [@loison2013].
-In particular, a neo-Lamarckian view had been employed to explain the phenomenon of enzymatic adaptation where the the enzymes appropriate for digesting the substrate could be spontaneously formed out of the bacterial cytoplasm and inherited by the cell's descendants, completely independent of genes.
+In particular, a neo-Lamarckian view had been employed to explain the phenomenon of enzymatic adaptation where the enzymes appropriate for digesting the substrate could be spontaneously formed out of the bacterial cytoplasm and inherited by the cell's descendants, completely independent of genes.
 In general, this approach to biology deeply